 The Raspbian release has Oracle Java preinstalled, so running Reactive Block applications on Raspbian is very easy.
 At the top level we ended up with this system:

-The top system consists of 5 building blocks; 3 standard and 2 custom made blocks:
+The top system consists of 8 building blocks; 7 standard blocks and 1 custom made block:

-You will see that it consists of all standard building blocks from our libraries.
+You will see that it consists of all standard building blocks from our IoT libraries:

 Notification is done with SMS and email.
 The file with image is attached to the email, and could be attached to the SMS if the service supported that feature.

-If you want to make a detection system like this one, sign up and log in to get access to the building blocks used in this project.
+If you want to make a detection system like this one you can get access to the building blocks used in this project from team reference systems.

 You can of course experiment and use a motion detection sensor instead of an accelerometer to detect changes.
 We have building blocks and example systems for that as well.
-Log in to learn more and start developing your own applications with Reactive Blocks.
+Download Reactive Blocks to learn more and start developing your own applications with Reactive Blocks.
 Please feel free to contact me if you are interested.